PVOBrien/reading-notes/CF401/401-reading-27.md

 ========

 ## [Android SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences)
+The following code blocks and quotes are attributed to [this page](https://developer.android.com/training/data-storage/shared-preferences).

 > If you have a relatively small collection of key-values that you'd like to save, you should use the SharedPreferences APIs.
 A SharedPreferences object points to a file containing key-value pairs and provides simple methods to read and write them.
 Each SharedPreferences file is managed by the framework and can be private or shared.